 Missing structural reform and education

 Investing in Emerging Markets seems to be an uncertain business.
 Nevertheless, many investors are asking themselves: Should I invest in Emerging Markets?
+There are opportunities out there, after all.

 There’s no obvious answer to this question.
 Rather, there is a trade-off between the pros and cons of investing in Emerging Markets.
-On the one hand, some Emerging Markets promise a high short-term growth rate and exceptional development potential, while on the other hand this is offset by a lack of investment in education and overdue structural reforms.
+On the one hand, some Emerging Markets promise a high short-term growth rate and exceptional development potential, while on the other hand, this is offset by a lack of investment in education and overdue structural reforms.

 In Emerging Markets, the quality of education and infrastructure is far below the average level.
 Many of these countries cannot invest in human and physical capital to set the course for the economy in the right direction.
 Some Emerging Markets benefited from globalization and other external effects, such as good political networking before the financial crisis of 2009.
 The resulting productivity gains through economies of scale and worldwide networking flattened enormously in the crisis’s wake, while at the same time several economic stimulus measures designed to cushion the economic crisis failed to bear fruit or expired after too short a time.
 The result was shrinking economic growth in almost all Emerging Markets.